Mauricio0129/CloudDrive/README.md

 ## Deployment

-CloudDrive is deployed on AWS with the following architecture:
+CloudDrive is deployed on AWS with production-grade infrastructure.

+### Why AWS instead of Vercel/Netlify?

+I wanted to learn real cloud infrastructure - not just platform-as-a-service deployment.
+This meant understanding load balancers, security groups, IAM policies, VPC networking, and managing compute resources directly.
+While PaaS solutions are great for quick deployments, building on raw AWS teaches the fundamentals of how modern cloud systems actually work.

 ### AWS Infrastructure